hiveot/hub/docs/TD Challenges.md

 15. How does the IoT device know what type the data is in?
 [Answered]
 * Answer: When receiving actions or properties, agents expect to receive inputs in the same format as was defined in the TD.
 Consumers receiving events and property values rely on the TD dataschema to interpret the data format for presentation or analysis.
-Eg, pass an integer as a boolean or vice versa.
-The transport protocol decodes the data into its native format.
-When receiving events, clients therefore can only receive data with the 'any' type for the value produced by the unmarshaller.
-That means that when handling this, it must be cast to its expected native type before use.
-If the type doesn't match then this would have to fail gracefully.

 16. Is it correct that the consumer must convert complex data types? [golang, workaround]
 * ISSUE (golang): complex data types that are returned by actions (as defined in the TD) must be converted to the proper complex data type in the consumer.
 Unmarshalling to interface{} (golang) however returns a non compatible object as the unmarshaller doesn't know the actual data type.
 Thus, this doesn't work for goland.
 * Workaround: Return the wire format and provide an unmarshal method to the client where the client can provide the expected data type.

-17. How to define the ThingMessage envelope in SSE messages?
+17. How to include metadata (thingID, name, clientID) in SSE messages?
 [Non-WoT workaround]
-* When the server sends data to a client over SSE, it must include additional info such as senderID, thingID, affordance name and messageID.
-In http these can be put in the url and query parameters.
-With the SSE transport both the payload and metadata are embedded into a ThingMessage envelope.
-How to describe this?
-* Answer: message envelopes are not supported in WoT.
+* use-case: agent receives an action for a Thing via its SSE connection (agents connect to the Hub).
+The SSE data is the input data as per TDD, but how to convey the thingID, action name and messageID?
-* Workaround 1: Use the additionalResponses field in a Form.
-However this has to be repeated for every single action/property/event.
+* Workaround 1: Encapsulate the message in an evelope and use the additionalResponses field in a Form to define the envelope schema.
+However this has to be repeated for every single action/property/event which is *very* wordy.
 * Workaround 2: Push this to the transport protocol.
-In case of SSE use the ID field: {thingID}/{name}/{messageID}
+In case of SSE use the ID field: {thingID}/{name}/{messageID}.
+However, how can this be described in a Form? (chosen workaround)
-* Recommendation: Support the use of 'metadata extra' fields in SSE/WS/MQTT protocol bindings to carry metadata.
-(MQTT-5 supports this but SSE doesn't).
-TBD: Is this really needed for interoperability?
-Maybe document some examples for handling these use-cases.

 18. How to describe a map of objects in the action output dataschema?
 [Workaround]
 * Workaround: don't use maps, use arrays.